 Conclusion

-Pancreatitis is a serious issue for dogs, but with the proper care and support, your dog can fully recover.
+Severe pancreatitis is a serious issue for dogs, but with the proper care and support, your dog can fully recover.
 We hope this article has given you information on how to comfort a dog with pancreatitis and what you need to provide your dog with the best possible chance of making a quick and complete recovery.
-If you have any questions or concerns, please do not hesitate to contact us.